 - Through class teaching, linked to the National Curriculum:

-- In order to meet National Curriculum objectives and to ensure progress across the school, staff plan make use of a number of schemes including QCA and Music Express.
+- In order to meet National Curriculum objectives and to ensure progress across the school, skills progression documents are available for staff.

 Development of a creative curriculum across the school to ensure cross curricular and cross art form links are made